herangitbooks/www.3dic.xyz/history/tech/transistor.md

 >
 > Peter Robin Morris, _History of Technology : History of the World Semiconductor Industry_

-## Planar transistor
+## Planar Transistor Process

-The planar transistor process was invented by J.A.
-Hoerni of the Fairchild Corporation in 1959, and first described in Europe by V.H.
+The planar transistor process was invented by **Jean A. Hoerni** of the Fairchild Corporation in 1959, and first described in Europe by V.H.
 Grinich and J.A.
-Hoerni in February 1961.
-This invention opened up the prospect of successful metal-oxide-silicon field-effect transistor \(MOSFET\) and integrated circuit \(IC\) manufacture.
+Hoerni in February 1961. **This invention opened up the prospect of successful metal-oxide-silicon field-effect transistor \(MOSFET\) and integrated circuit \(IC\) manufacture.**

+## Integrated Circuit \(IC\)

+On 12 September 1958, Jack S. Kilby demonstrated the first working integrated circuit to managers at Texas Instruments.
+This was the first time electronic components were integrated onto a single substrate.
+This seminal device consisted of a phase shift oscillator circuit on a tiny bar of **germanium**.

+In 1959, **R. Noyce** of the Fairchild Corporation, six months after Kilby's success, produced **the first silicon planar IC** based on Jean A. Hoerni's planer technology, thereby rendering the concept commercially viable. **The semiconductor planar process and IC led to the present IC industry**, which today supplies a wide and growing variety of advanced semiconductor products used throughout the world.

 ## Metal-Oxide-Semiconductor FET \(MOSFET\) and CMOS FET

 In 1930 and 1933 Julius Lilienfeld obtained patents for devices resembling today’s MESFET and MOSFET, respectively.

 In 1963 Steven Hofstein and Fredric Heiman published a paper on a Si MOSFET with a Al gate and SiO2 gate dielectric.
 In the same year the first CMOS circuit was proposed by Frank Wanlass.

-## Integrated Circuit \(IC\)

-The most significant advance was, however, made by R. Noyce of the Fairchild Corporation, who, six months after Kilby's success, produced **the first Si planar IC**, thereby rendering the concept commercially viable.

 ## Poly-Si gate MOSFET